-3.5 Open Space and Recreation
+3.5 Open Space and Recreation Objective and Targets

 Open space and recreation areas provide space for native vegetation to create habitat and passive recreational opportunities for the community.
-In addition, open space and recreation areas may preserve or expand the area available to improve surface water quality to the extent that these open spaces filter, retain, or detain stormwater runoff, and provide opportunities to reuse treated runoff for irrigation.
+In addition, open space and recreation areas may preserve or expand the area available for natural groundwater recharge (though only in the forebay areas), improve surface water quality to the extent that these open spaces filter, retain, or detain stormwater runoff, and provide opportunities to reuse treated runoff for irrigation.
+Subregional targets for open space and recreation were not developed, but Regional open space and recreation target development is discussed in the Open Space, Habitat and Recreation TM.